AmithBV0606/NextJs-Part-4/README.md

 - They can also get an initial server render for faster page loads.

 <ins>**NOTE :**</ins> The app router in next.js is built entirely on the RSC architecture.

+## Server and Client Components (Practical)

+### RSC + Next.js

+- In the RSC architecture and by extension it the next.js app router, Every component in a Next.js app defaults to being a server components.

+- Running components on the server brings several advantages : zero-bundle size, direct access to server-side resources, improved security and better SEO.

+- Server components can't interact with browser APIs or handle user interactions.

+- To create a client component, add "use client" directive at the top of the file.

+- Server components are rendered exclusively on the server and client components are rendered once on the server and then on the client.